 The curriculum emphasizes technical knowledge, professional development, written and oral communication, information technology, ethics and global perspectives.

-The BSBA program has an active co-op and internship program in which students work in paid positions during the semester or summer and earn academic credit for the program.
+The BSBA full time program has an active co-op and internship program in which students work in paid positions during the semester or summer and earn academic credit for the program.
 Both the co-op and internship can be completed within the four year program and often lead to full-time employment.
 The BSBA also offers a business forensic concentration.

 Students who want to pursue CPA certification can meet the 150 hour requirement for CPA licensure by double majoring in the BSBA program or by continuing in the 4+1 Master of Accountancy (MAcc) program.
 There is a CPA track in the MAcc program.